claygilk/awk/README.md

 ```

 This example shows how to solve the (in)famous FizzBuzz problem in `awk`.
+You can run this script with `awk -f conditionals-1.awk` to verify it's output.

 ## Putting it all together
 Now we know enough to be dangerous with `awk`.
-In this section we will work with a lightly larger csv file (`homes.csv`) which can be downloaded from this site: https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html
+In this section we will work with a slightly larger csv file (`homes.csv`) which can be downloaded from this site: https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html.
 This file includes some made-up home sale data.

 ### Example 1 - Reformatting